"Super Mario World" - A Very COVETED Game By The 90s Children

 The Star Road was a secret that could be used to access the speedruns and a strange new world.
 If you managed to complete all FIVE sections - you could actually get into a strange new world that had very difficult challenges.
 Some of them were just utterly ridiculous.
 Finishing them rewards you with a strange new world where certain enemies are replaced with new enemies.
 For example, the Koopa Troopas are now replaced with Masked Koopas.

-Meanwhile, the game itself could be used to have a massive speedrun too.
-Ironically, the speedrun NEVER affected your ending and you still managed to rescue all the seven Yoshis that were held captive by the others.
-Though, doing a speedrun can be less satisfying in contrast to completely exploring Dinosaur Island with all its difficulty levels.
+Meanwhile, the game itself could be used to have a massive speed run too.
+Ironically, the speed run NEVER affected your ending and you still managed to rescue all the seven Yoshis that were held captive by the others.
+However, doing a speedrun can be less satisfying in contrast to completely exploring Dinosaur Island with all its difficulty levels.
 I guess Nintendo (back then) never intended to punish speed players since it was pretty much the fad back then.
-I kinda wanted to have the game penalize you for using the Star Road to finish the game fast without passing through the other perimeters like how Abe's Exodus would if you did't get all the Modukons.
+I kinda wanted to have the game penalize you for using the Star Road to finish the game fast without passing through the other perimeters like how Abe's Exodus would if you didn't get all the Modukons.

 Overall verdict...